HOBART TERMS AND CONDITIONS

 10.3 The risk in the parts supplied by Hobart shall pass to the Customer on completion of delivery.
 Title to the parts shall not pass to the Customer until Hobart has received payment in full for the parts.

 10.4 All parts returned by the Customer to Hobart (“returns”) must be notified to Hobart in writing and authorised by the relevant Hobart UK manager prior to return with a reason stated for such return.
 Any returns not so authorised will not be accepted by Hobart nor credited to the Customer.

 10.5 Only returns of new unused parts in the original packaging will be accepted by Hobart.

-10.6 If a return has been authorised under clause 10.4, the Customer will be charged a restocking charge at the rate of up to 20% of the price at which Hobart supplied the relevant part, subject to a maximum restocking charge of £1,500, to cover return transport, inspection, quality assurance checks and re-warehousing.
+10.6 If a return has been authorised under clause 10.4, the Customer will be charged a restocking charge at the rate of up to 50% of the price at which Hobart supplied the relevant part, subject to a maximum restocking charge of £1,500, to cover return transport, inspection, administration, quality assurance checks and re-warehousing.
 Any restocking charge in excess of this level that may apply should a part be returned will be advised to the Customer in advance of the part being supplied.

 10.7 The Customer shall not be charged for any return which arises due to the fault of Hobart.

 10.8 The terms of these Conditions shall apply to any repaired or replacement parts supplied by Hobart under clause 10.2.